-Health department shuts down sports bar in Kent for allowing indoor dining during Washington’s coronavirus closure
+Health department shuts down Kent sports bar for allowing indoor dining during Washington’s coronavirus closure

-Public-health officials have shut down Stimpy’s Sports Bar & Grill in Kent after an inspector witnessed “30 to 40 customers” inside the bar on Dec.
+Public health officials have shut down Stimpy’s Sports Bar & Grill in Kent after an inspector witnessed “30 to 40 customers” inside the bar on Dec.
 29, despite the state’s indoor dining-room closure that’s in place through Jan.
-11. (Gov. Jay Inslee announced Tuesday that the state has devised a new “Healthy Washington” plan to reopen Washington in phases based on certain metrics.)
+11. (Gov. Jay Inslee announced Tuesday the state has devised a new “Healthy Washington” plan to reopen Washington in phases based on certain metrics.)

-Many patrons were without masks, and were not abiding by social-distancing rules as required by the state’s reopening plan, according to a scathing health-violation report released Tuesday.
+Many patrons were without masks and were not abiding by social-distancing rules as required by the state’s reopening plan, according to a scathing health-violation report released Tuesday.

 Bar owner Steven Siler did not respond to requests for comment Tuesday evening, or answer questions about whether he plans to appeal the suspension.